List of Falcon 9 and Falcon Heavy launches (2020–2022): 2022

+Israeli electro-optical Earth observation satellite based on the OPTSAT-3000 satellite.
+This was the first SpaceX launch to a low-inclination retrograde orbit, previous retrograde orbits having been polar or Sun-synchronous.
+It targeting an ~140° inclination orbit.
+This launch marked the first time SpaceX completed 7 launches in a calendar month and the final rocket launch of 2022.
+SpaceX's Falcon family thus equaled the yearly world record for most successful launches by any rocket family, first set by the R-7 family in 1980 after this launch.
+B1061 became the only booster to land on all of SpaceX's different landing zones and drone ships except the rarely used LZ-2.

 Notable launches

 First crewed flights

 SpaceX held a successful launch of the first commercial orbital human space flight on 30 May 2020, crewed with NASA astronauts Doug Hurley and Bob Behnken.
 Both astronauts focused on conducting tests on the Crew Dragon capsule.
 Crew Dragon successfully returned to Earth, splashing down in the Gulf of Mexico on 2 August 2020.

 Reuse of the first stage

 SpaceX has developed a program to reuse the first-stage booster, setting multiple booster reflight records: